Link Up in the New York City Area

 Are there Link Up resources for string teachers?

 Yes.
 Each of the Link Up repertoire selections includes bowings for teachers to use with string classes.

 Where can I find materials and resources for my classroom?

 The Link Up curriculum is also available online.
-All participating teachers are encouraged to utilize this digital resource to access printable student activity sheets, audio tracks, videos, and other supplemental resources, and to explore the Music Educators Toolbox for free, open-source resources for music educators and administrators.
+All participating teachers are encouraged to utilize this digital resource to access printable interactive sheet music, student activity sheets, audio tracks, videos, and other supplemental resources, and explore the Music Educators Toolbox for free, open-source resources for music educators and administrators.